Entanglement dynamics from universal low-lying modes: Brownian models with fixed coupling operators

 We show the results of the variational method for this family of models in Fig. \ref{fig:general_brownian}, which confirms the expectation that the eigenstates have the structure~\eqref{eta_e_modes_mt} for generic $g_Z$.
 The dispersion relation in the cases $g_Z = 1.0$ and $g_Z = 0.5$ converges rapidly.
 For $g_Z=0.0$, corresponding to the free fermion case, the dispersion relation shows slower convergence.

 The Brownian free Majorana fermion evolution corresponding to $g_Z=0$ was previously studied in \cite{nahum_freefermion}, where it was found that $P_4$ can be mapped to the ferromagnetic Heisenberg model.
-The ground state subspace for this case is much larger than the one spanned by \eqref{eq:P4gs}, and it has gapless low-energy excitations which lead to a growth of $S_2$ proportional to $\sqrt{t}$ rather than $t$.
+The ground state subspace for this case is much larger than the one spanned by \eqref{eq:P4gs} (which can be attributed to so-called superoperator~\cite{lastres2024nonuniversality} or quadratic symmetries~\cite{zeier2011symmetry}), and it has gapless low-energy excitations which lead to a growth of $S_2$ proportional to $\sqrt{t}$ rather than $t$.
 Hence, the variational ansatz~\eqref{eta_e_modes_mt} is likely to not be a good approximation to the true low energy eigenstates for $g_z=0.0$, consistent with our observations.

 The closing of the gap of $P_4$ (or equivalently vanishing of the entanglement velocity $v_E$) can be seen as a precise information-theoretic signature of a transition from chaotic to free-fermion integrable behaviour in this family of models.
 Any non-zero $g_Z$ causes the model to lose its free fermion character and recover the general features of chaotic many-body systems, hence opening up a gap in the thermodynamic limit.
 At finite system size, we expect a crossover from chaotic to integrable behaviour at small $g_Z$, similar to the discussion in \cite{nahum_freefermion}.